CODE OF CIVIL PROCEDURE IN BULGARIA

 After the court verifies the validity and admissibility of the submitted claims, the court rules on all preliminary matters and the admission of the evidence.
 Further, it appoints a hearing of the case in an open session.
 The court may also notify the parties of its draft report on the case and instruct them to undertake mediation or other means of amicable dispute settlement.
 An open session is then held to clarify the facts of the dispute.
 The claimant can clarify and supplement the claim motion and present evidence related to the objections raised by the defendant.
 The defendant can present new evidence if it was impossible to have stated and presented it with the reply to the claim motion.

-FOREIGN JUDGEMENT ENFORCEMENT IN BULGARIA
+FOREIGN JUDGMENT ENFORCEMENT IN BULGARIA

 Regulation (EC) 1393/2007 on the service in the member states of judicial and extrajudicial documents in civil or commercial matters regulates the service of process for foreign judgments.
-The primary instrument is the HCCH Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters 1965 and the Bulgarian Code of Private International Law.
+The primary instruments are the HCCH Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters 1965 and the Bulgarian Code of Private International Law.

 Jurisdiction in Bulgaria for foreign judgments relies on Regulation (EU) 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-Bulgaria also relies on the Lugano Convention on jurisdiction and recognizing and enforcing judgments in civil and commercial matters 2007.
+Bulgaria also depends on the Lugano Convention on jurisdiction and recognizing and enforcing judgments in civil and commercial matters 2007.

 The recipient's signature is required upon delivery of items sent by registered mail, including for out-of-state service.
 Items sent by registered mail may be delivered to a person who is a household member, has attained the age of eighteen, and lives at the specified delivery address.
 A signature must be provided upon receipt, and an identity document must be presented.